 Rhodesian Ridgeback Great Danes will not be an exact 50:50 blend of their parents, but most will be an approximately even mix.

-Those that look like a purebred Ridgeback will have a flat skull that looks triangular because it is broader at the ears and eyes and tapers to the muzzle.
+Those that look like purebred Ridgebacks will have a flat skull that looks triangular because it is broader at the ears and eyes and tapers to the muzzle.
 The ears are high-set and medium-sized and cling to the sides of the head.

 Puppies that more closely resemble Great Danes have large, chiseled heads and angular jaws.
 Their ears are high-set, thick, and held forward towards the cheeks.